Andrew Wallace

 Andrew Bruce Wallace (born 23 April 1968) is an Australian politician who served as the 31st Speaker of the House of Representatives from November 2021 to April 2022.
-He is a member of the Liberal National Party of Queensland and has been a member of the House of Representatives since the 2016 federal election, representing the Division of Fisher.
+He has been a member of the House of Representatives since the 2016 federal election, representing the Division of Fisher.
+He is a member of the Liberal National Party of Queensland and sits with the Liberal Party in parliament.

 Early life

 Wallace was born in Melbourne.
 At the age of 19, he entered a Pallottine monastery in Victoria.
 He was asked to leave after less than a year when it was judged that he would not be able to fulfil his monastic vows of poverty, chastity and obedience.
 Dismissed by the rector, he was told, "there's many ways you can serve God, you don't have to be a priest."

 His mother organised his apprenticeship as a carpenter, and Wallace eventually started his own building business.
 Wallace qualified as a barrister in 2000 after studying law at the Queensland University of Technology, subsequently practising in construction law for 16 years prior to his election to parliament.